MaxHalford/maxhalford.github.io/content/blog/textract-table-to-pandas.md

 |    2 | 2                 | 47                      | HBMD460                       | Onlay Céramique dentaire NF EN ISO 6872 |      | 3                       | 3             | Aucun                            | 450,00                                                       | 100,00                                                   | 70,00                                                 | 380,00                                              |
 |    3 |                   |                         |                               |                                         |      | TOTAL € (des            | actes         | envisagés)                       | 1 060,00                                                     | 230,00                                                   | 161,00                                                | 899,00                                              |

 And there we go!
 You can now process the dataframe using whatever business logic applies to your problem.
-Hopefully this article might have saved you some previous minutes.
+Hopefully this article might have saved you some precious minutes.

 Amazon Textract is very good if you're processing a lot of files that have the same template.
 Alas, at my job, there are many templates, and Textract doesn't work on each of them.
 I thus use a different kind of logic where I extract annotations through an OCR and reconstruct rows myself with a clustering algorithm.
 I have yet to look into other table extraction tools such [`tabula-py`](https://tabula-py.readthedocs.io/en/latest/index.html) and [Camelot](https://camelot-py.readthedocs.io/en/master/).